slicycode/twitter-clone/README.md

 npm start
 ```

-Make sure to build in first :
+Make sure to build the project first before running it :

 ```bash
 next build